elizabeth-poggie/2022-personal-website/_notes/interpersonal-weirdness-resolution.md

 source: 'Me'
 ---

+## If there is tension between X & Y
+- Person X must take reasonable steps to improve the situation.
+Demonstrate person X can be professional & keep emotions out.
+Taking a pragmatic approach to find solutions.
-## If person X needs 2 vent about person Y
+## If person X needs to vent about person Y
 - Active Listen
 - If in active listen reveal red flag of person X =>
     - Low priority: Poggie give personal perspective